brooth/jeta-site/mysite/home/markdown/inject.md

         }
     }

-<span class="label label-warning">Pay attension</span> You must precisely name the parameter `__scope__` to be able to get access to the scope from a constructor.
+<span class="label label-warning">Pay attension</span> You must precisely name the parameter `__scope__` to get the scope from a constructor.

 ### Module

-`Module` is the entry point to the `DI` configuration of your project.
+*Module* is the entry point to the *Jeta DI* configuration of your project.
 In the foreground, it just defines the scopes you use, but in the background, it does more complex work.

     :::java
     @Module(scopes = { MyScope.class })
     class MyModule {
     }

-<span class="label label-warning">Important</span> You must define exact one `@Module` for a module in which you want to use `Jeta DI`
+<span class="label label-warning">Important</span> You must define exact one `@Module` for a module in which you want to use *Jeta DI*

 ### Aliases

-`Jeta DI` brings the annotations to be able to inject right away.
-You can find these annotations in `org.brooth.jeta.inject` package.
-But, it's allowed to use thirdparty annotations as the aliases.
-It might be useful for the projects that already use other `DI` frameworks.
+*Jeta* brings all the needed annotations to inject right away.
+You can find these in `org.brooth.jeta.inject` package.
+Nevertheless, it's allowed to use thirdparty annotations as the aliases.
+It might be useful for the projects that already use other DI frameworks.

-Let's say we want to use `javax.inject.Inject` to supply the dependencies.
-To do so, config your `jeta.properties`:
+Let's say we want to use `javax.inject.Inject` to supply meta entities.
+To do so, modify your `jeta.properties`:

     :::properties
     inject.alias = javax.inject.Inject
+    # provider as well
     inject.alias.provider = javax.inject.Provider

-The `inject.alias.provider` is used in case of injection through a provider:
+<span class="label label-warning">Pay attension</span> To let *InjectController (StaticInjectController)* now about `javax.inject.Inject` you also have to pass this annotation to the constructors, otherwise the controllers won't find the masters that use there annotations.

     :::java
-    @Inject
-    Provider<Entity> entityProvider;

-To let `InjectController` (StaticInjectController) now about `javax.inject.Inject` you also must pass this annotation to the constructor:

-    :::java
-    new InjectController(metasitory, master, javax.inject.Inject.class)
+    new InjectController(metasitory, master, javax.inject.Inject.class).inject(myMetaScope);
-        .inject(myMetaScope);

-otherwise the controllers won't find the masters that use there annotations.

 ### Hello, World!

-For the illustration let's change our `Hello, World!` [example](/guide/code-generating#HelloWorldSample).
-Instead of providing `Hello, World!` via `@SayHello` annotation, we'll inject it.
+For the demonstration let's change the [Hello, World!](/guide/code-generating#HelloWorldSample) example.
+Instead of providing *Hello, World!* via `@SayHello` annotation, we'll inject it.

-First, we create a `Module` and `Scope`:
+First, we need to create a *Module* and *Scope*:

     :::java
     @Scope